-A factoring company provides commercial finance to businesses with cash flow problems due to extended payment terms.
+A factoring company provides commercial finance to businesses with cash flow problems due to extended payment terms by buying their good, open invoices.
 Factoring companies, like Bankers Factoring, purchase invoices or accounts receivable(A/R) from their clients in exchange for immediate working capital.
 Our client receives funds available for immediate use and pays only a small factoring fee to Bankers Factoring.

 The benefit of factoring companies is that invoice factoring transactions are not loans and do not require repayment.
 The immediate funding relieves the cash flow problems for clients, and Bankers Factoring pays out the remaining invoice balance once it is paid.